securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 4. **Authorization Server**
    → `accounts.google.com`
-   When fitmealplanner.com asks for access, you are redirected to Google’s authorization server where you log in and approve the request.
+   When fitmealplanner.com asks for access, you are redirected to Google's authorization server where you log in and approve the request.
 If successful, it issues an **authorization code** (and later, access tokens).

 5. **Resource Server**
    → `www.googleapis.com/fitness/v1/...`
-   After obtaining the access token, fitmealplanner.com uses it to request your data from Google Fit’s API, which is served by the resource server.
+   After obtaining the access token, fitmealplanner.com uses it to request your data from Google Fit's API, which is served by the resource server.

 6. **Access Token**
    → A short lived token like: